-Monolith is the final stage of a black-grass control programme following on from cultural controls and a robust pre-em.
-Use Monolith in spring from the 1 February and when the crop is at 3-leaf stage until 2ndnode detectable (GS12–32).
+Monolith is the final step of a black-grass control programme following on from cultural controls and a robust pre-em.
+Monolith can be used in spring from the 1st February in the year of harvest, when the crop has reached the 1-tiller stage until 2nd node detectable (GS21–32).

 Uptake is mainly through the shoots so there needs to be some active growth for the herbicide to take effect; care is needed for applications in February when conditions may be cold.
 Weather conditions at application are very important; apply to a dry leaf with sufficient drying time before dew forms.

 Like other Bayer post-ems, applying Monolith when the target weed is small increases the overall level of control but conditions need to be right.
 Applying in cold or wet conditions is not advisable even if the plant is small because the active substances will not be taken in effectively.

 It is often said that the control from herbicides is 50% chemistry and 50% application and Monolith is no exception.
 The aim is to land the herbicide on the target leaf so it settles, dries and is taken in by the plant.
 To do this a fine spray, possibly fine-medium is required.
 Generally, the flat fan type nozzle produces a finer spray than the air inclusion nozzle.

 Forward speeds should be no more than 12 km/h and make sure the sprayer boom remains stable to get a consistent application.
 Water volumes of 200 L/ha are suitable for Monolith.

 All applications should include 1 L/ha of the adjuvant biopower.
 There is also the option to include 0.3 L/ha Liberator as residual protection if you are expecting further spring germination of grass-weeds.